 In understanding the biblical role of church and state – and its implications for homosexuality – we must first understand the transformational nature of God’s kingdom.
 Christ is not only “head over all things to the church” (Eph 1:22), but also “ruler of kings on earth” (Rev 1:5).
 Through Christ’s resurrection and ascension he has been given “all authority in heaven and on … [Read more...]

 To discover God’s design for his church this teaching stream will examine Apostolic Architecture.

-Paul was God’s chosen instrument to lay the apostolic foundations for God’s earth purpose universally—for all times and all places.
+Paul was God’s chosen instrument to lay the apostolic foundation for God’s earth purpose, universally—for all times and all places.
 He was thus the proto-typical apostle.
 Consequently, we must recover Pauline theology and practice – Paul’s architecture – if we are to lay the foundation of Christ and thereby prove to be instrumental in global transformation.

 Paul, referring to the church in Corinth as “God’s building”, likened himself – as an apostle – to a “skilled master builder” (2 Cor 3:10).
 The Greek word for “master builder” is architekton, reflecting that the builder in the Greco-Roman world functioned as both architect and builder, Paul functioning as both.
 Not only was he an apostle, but more significantly the apostle to … [Read more...]

 Apostolic Architecture is a free resource paper developed in 2009 for an apostolic round table in Charlotte, USA.
 Building a Prototype Model of City-Church God is restoring to the church an authentic apostolic Christianity by re-laying the foundations of the apostolic message, apostolic ministry, and apostolic mode.
 These foundations will provide the spiritual technology to … [Read more...]